Beehive in a UK apiary

 Varroa Treatment Calendar (UK) – Seasonal Plan & Timing Guide

 This page gives a practical way to plan when to monitor and treat varroa across a UK beekeeping season, without repeating every detail from the specialist pages.
+It works best alongside the wider year in the apiary so you can link mite control to the rest of your colony management.

 A realistic UK treatment calendar (principles first)